kasukur/elasticbeanstalk-demo/README.md

 4. Click `Configure more options`
     * Note: Step 6, 7 and 8 should be done in the same order.
 5. Select `High availability` under `Presets`.
-6. Click `Edit` next to `Network` and select same two `Availabilty Zones` for `Load Balancer`, `Instance settings` and `Database settings`.
+6. Click `Edit` next to `Network` and select same two `Availability Zones` for `Load Balancer`, `Instance settings` and `Database settings`.
 7. Click `Edit` next to `Load Balancer`
-    * Load balancer type: `Applicaton Load Balancer`
+    * Load balancer type: `Application Load Balancer`
     * Type: `Shared`
     * Load balancer ARN: Select the ARN of `SharedALB`
     * Select `default` under Processes and click `Actions` > `Edit` > enter Path as `/admin.html` and click `Save`
     * Click `Add Rule` under `Rules`, Enter `Name` as `admin`, `PathPattern` as `/*`, `Process` as `default` and click `Add`
 8. Click `Save`.
 9. Click `Create Environment`.
-10. Wait for the environment to be create and then click on the applicaton URL.
+10. Wait for the environment to be create and then click on the application URL.

 _EBS Admin 1_
 ![EBS_Admin1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6732crlvx8mlh13k5a31.png)